Does Empathy Have A Dark Side?

 They emphasized that students would learn both sides, and the atrocities committed by one side or the other were always put into context.
 Students learned this curriculum, but follow-up studies showed that this new generation was more polarized than the one before.

-So what this group had internalised was there's always two sides and, in the end, they know their side.
+So what this group had internalized was there's always two sides and, in the end, they know their side.
 So they reorganized this information to empathize with people on their side and withdraw from the other side.

 So Northern Ireland had to abandon this project.

 The other case is that of terrorists.
 I think a lot of terrorists may not lack empathy.
-Rather, they see some plight of a group they identify with, they see them suffering and see it as something horrible, and that becomes more extreme and activates them to become active terrorists.
+Rather, they see some plight of a group they identify with — they see them suffering and see it as something horrible, and that becomes more extreme and activates them to become active terrorists.

 Are there other downsides to empathy?

 [Empathizers] may overextend themselves.
-If you are a medical doctor who sees a lot of suffering and pain every day it can be very quickly become too much.
+If you are a medical doctor who sees a lot of suffering and pain every day, it can very quickly become too much.
 Something like a third of medical doctors suffer from "empathy burnout" that is so severe that it affects their functioning as doctors and their personal life.
 They become the victim of feeling empathy.

 In the end though, doesn't empathy cause more good than harm?